 - Cortisol keeps you active and alert, and is produced during the day.

-- Melatonin induces sleep and is produced in higher amounts at night.
+- Melatonin is a (neuro)hormone and is produced in higher amounts at night.

 The importance of melatonin and cortisol